pragya79/Muzing/README.md

 ## Usage

 1. Open the application in a web browser.
-2. Browse through the playlist to select a song.
-3. Use the controls to play, pause, or skip songs.
+2. Use the controls to play, pause, or skip songs.
-4. Enjoy a seamless music experience with Muzing!
+3. Enjoy a seamless music experience with Muzing!

 ## Contributing